VoxeLibre/VoxeLibre/CONTRIBUTING.md

 * Fork the repository
 * Do your change in a new branch
-* Post a pull request here: https://git.minetest.land/Wuzzy/MineClone2/pulls
-* Alternatively: Upload the repository somewhere where it can be accessed from the Internet and notify me
+* Upload the repository somewhere where it can be accessed from the Internet and notify me

 For small changes, sending me a patch is also good.